Jack Kerr (cricketer): Later career

 After retiring from the game and serving in the armed forces during the Second World War, Kerr chaired the New Zealand Cricket Council and managed the New Zealand side on their tour of South Africa in 1953–54.
 He also served as a Test selector after the Second World War.

 New Zealand Cricket Chairman Sir John Anderson paid his predecessor the following tribute: "Jack [Kerr] made a significant contribution to New Zealand Cricket and the New Zealand Cricket Foundation over a number of years and his support was warmly welcomed and greatly appreciated."

-Kerr was President from 1956–57 to 1972 and Patron from 1977 to 2005 of the Burnside West Christchurch University Cricket Club during this time he saw the merger of the club with Burnside Cricket Club and the move to Burnside Park.
+Kerr was President of the West Christchurch club from 1956–57 to 1972, and Patron from 1977 to 2005 of the Burnside West Christchurch University Cricket Club.
+During this time he saw the merger of West Christchurch with Burnside and the move to Burnside Park.
 He continued to work as an accountant, in the firm of Holland and Kerr.

-He had two children with his wife, Edna.
+Kerr had two children with his wife, Edna.
 One, Robert, became a judge.
 Kerr died in Christchurch, aged 96.